 Therapy is designed to be a collaborative process, so try to approach your first session with an open mind and a willingness to engage fully by sharing as openly as you can your personal thoughts and feelings.

-This may feel daunting at first, but your therapist is trained to provide a safe space for you to feel comfortable and supported whilst doing this.
+This may feel daunting at first, but your therapist is trained to provide a safe space for you to feel comfortable and supported while doing this.

 When you prepare beforehand and bring a list of concerns with you to your sessions it can help you to stay focused and also remember to talk about everything that you want to discuss - I have had clients message me afterwards telling me that they had wanted to talk about something but it completely slipped their mind in the moment.